HackBerkeley/Growler/README.md

 ...
 ```

 Now let's add the form to write and submit your growls.
-Hakks are only 76 characters long, right?
+Growls are only 76 characters long, right?

 ```html
 ...